SMoore3773/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+      A relational database is a system of storing related data.
+A relational database stores data in tabular format where data is grouped in rows and columns.
+SQL is a structured query language that is used to sort through a database.
+SQL is optimized for querying and retrieving data.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+      A primary key is used to identify each unique entry in a row inside of a table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+      A column that references a primary key in a another table is a foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+      We need a bridge table to organize a many-to-many relationship.

 ## Minimum Viable Product